maximkorskov01/maximkorskov01/README.md

 ## Hi there 👋
+I'm still studying, and information about me will be here soon.
 <!--
 **maximkorskov01/maximkorskov01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.